 California has the highest rate of senior poverty in the nation.
 Older adults are struggling to make ends meet and stay in their homes, especially in the areas of California with the highest housing costs.
 Homelessness among California seniors is on the rise.
 The SSI program, administered by SSA, can be an economic lifeline for low-income older adults as it provides a very basic income to pay for shelter, food, and other necessities for those who cannot work enough to meet their basic needs.
-In addition to expanding access to SSI benefits for older adults in California, we work to expand nutrition benefits for SSI recipients in California and will soon be adding a housing component to our economic security work in California.
+In addition to expanding access to SSI benefits for older adults in California, we work to expand nutrition benefits for SSI recipients in California and recently added a housing component to our economic security work in California.

 Justice in Aging is working to increase access to and utilization of SSI benefits among older adults in California, and to build a strong coalition of statewide advocates who are informed about and trained in the details of the SSI program, and interested in working toward systemic improvements.
 These efforts will both deepen our impact in California and help inform our efforts to fight senior poverty throughout the nation.